Finns841594/intTest/README.md

 I have set many contexts in `productContext` during developing process, maybe some of them can be combined and cleaned.
 But due to limited time, I have not done the cleaning.

+### Locate the product in the scene

+This was one of my original design for deleteing a product: move the camera to the product that is going to be delete, so the user will not delete wrong thing.
+But this require more time and practice on controling the camera.
+Relating code are commented in the `<ProductInfoCard />`

 ### A Systematic solution to track user actions

 I find that most functions are highly relating to user interaction, including pointer postion and action, camera position and rotation.
 Should build a systematic solution to track user actions for making all kinds of functions in a better and clear way.
 My current function are archieved by global contexts and small handlers in each responding components.